RuhAm/AlphaDAWG/README.md

-Now we need to copy the discoal executable again and paste it to the `./AlphaDAWG-main/Scripts/` folder
+Now we need to copy the discoal executable and paste it to the `./AlphaDAWG-main/Scripts/` folder

 Now we will work with the data generation pipeline.